Dnuns/dsmovie/README.md

 # DsMovie

 This is a full stack project developed @ "Semana Spring React" promoted by Devsuperior.
 It is a movie evaluator and catalogue.

+## Things I did

+### On Frontend:

+### In the Backend:
+- implemented authentication and authorization using Spring Security and Jwt;
+- documented the project using Swagger;
+- I added Lombok to make the code leaner;
+- added tests;
+- I improved the Entities classes and created others;
+- created new endpoints for the API;
+- I added more validations;
+- served the project using docker.

 ## Tech Stack

 **Client:** React, Bootstrap, TypeScript, Axios